HTTP-RPC/Kilo/README.md

 The response object can also be used to produce a custom result.
 If a service method commits the response by writing to the output stream, the method's return value (if any) will be ignored by `WebService`.
 This allows a service to return content that cannot be easily represented as JSON, such as image data.

 ### Exceptions
 If an exception is thrown by a service method and the response has not yet been committed, the exception message (if any) will be returned as plain text in the response body.
-Error status is returned as shown below:
+Error status is determined as shown below:

 * `IllegalArgumentException` or `UnsupportedOperationException` - HTTP 403 (forbidden)
 * `NoSuchElementException` - HTTP 404 (not found)